 Use the Live Paint Selection Tool in Adobe Illustrator CS6

-Edited by Freya, VisiHow, Eng, venkatesan and 1 other
+Edited by Freya, VisiHow, Eng, venkatesan

 You're watching VisiHow.
 In this tutorial, we are going to show you how to use "Live Paint Selection Tool" in Adobe Illustrator CS6 in Windows 7.